From droughts to floods, mass displacements to pandemics and heatwaves, Refuge was never just a hypothetical.

 2016 Refuge Artists

-In 2017 and 2018 Refuge is supported with funding provided by the Australian Government in partnership with the States and Territories under the National Partnership Agreement for National Disaster Resilience and the Victorian Government through the Natural Disaster Resilience Grants Scheme (NDRGS); by the Australian Government through the Australian Council, its arts and funding advisory body and by the University of Melbourne.
-In 2017 Refuge is also supported by the Victorian Government through Creative Victoria.
+Refuge is supported by the Australian Government through the Australia Council, its arts and funding and advisory body, Emergency Management Victoria, State Emergency Services, Resilient Melbourne, University of Melbourne, Red Cross Australia, St Joseph’s Flexible Learning Centre, Creative Recovery Network, The Peter Doherty Centre and The City of Melbourne through Arts House.
+In 2017 and 2018 Refuge was supported with funding provided by the Australian Government in partnership with the States and Territories under the National Partnership Agreement for National Disaster Resilience and the Victorian Government through the Natural Disaster Resilience Grants Scheme (NDRGS).
+In 2017 Refuge was supported by the Victorian Government through Creative Victoria.

 Image by – Bryony Jackson